Today we’re going to take a closer look at the IFSC (International Federation of Sport Climbing) scoring system.

 A typical scoring table may look like this at the end of a round:

-The competitor with the best top-score (i.e. highest number of controlled tops and the lowest number of attempts) achieves first place.
+The competitor with the best top-score (i.e. highest number of controlled tops and the lowest number of attempts within the given time-limit) achieves first place.
 The zone-score is used in the case of a tie between two competitors (i.e. they have the same top-score).
 If two competitors have the same top-score and zone-score, the results from the previous round (semi-final or qualification) are taken into account.
 If the two competitors still have the same score in the semi-final or the final, they will be given an equal ranking.

 P.S.
 If you are reading this, chances are you know the toll bouldering takes on your skin!
 How about trying our special hand cream for climbers?